All Things Braai (Barbecue): South Africa’s Favourite Thing

 Ekasi Braai Festival, Soweto

 This annual event, held on Heritage ‘Braai’ Day at Esibayeni Butchery and Shisanyama in Soweto offers up DJs, beer, braai and a kid’s area.
-It’s a family affair and all are welcomed.
+It’s a family affair and all are welcome.

 Hantam Vleisfees